Josh Wolf (baseball)

-Joshua David Wolf (born September 1, 2000) is an American professional baseball pitcher for the Cleveland Guardians organization and the Israeli national baseball team.
+Joshua David Wolf (born September 1, 2000) is an American professional baseball pitcher in the San Francisco Giants organization.
+He has also pitched for the Israeli national baseball team.

 Early life and amateur career

 Wolf was born in Bellaire, Texas, and is Jewish.
 He had his Bar Mitzvah at the Western Wall in Jerusalem, and was a member of Congregation Beth Israel in Houston.
 His mother is from Israel and his father is from Cincinnati.

 Wolf attended St. Thomas High School in Houston, Texas.
 Wolf played for the school's baseball team and was twice named All-State.
 As a junior he was 4-1 with a 1.06 earned run average (ERA), and 53 strikeouts in 39 innings.
 In his senior year, he struck out 126 batters in 69 innings, had a 1.52 ERA, and was named Outstanding Male High School Athlete of the Year by the Jewish Sports Heritage Association.
 He committed to attend Texas A&M University.